EricSamsonCarto/samsonfoot/src/content/blog/plantar-fasciitis-myths.md

 **The Modern Truth:** Surgery is rarely the first—or even second—best option.

 Today's treatment options are far more sophisticated than they were even a decade ago.
-Shockwave therapy, platelet-rich plasma (PRP), and targeted physical therapy protocols often resolve even stubborn cases without going under the knife.
+Orthotic therapy, anti-inflammatory therapy, and targeted physical therapy protocols often resolve even stubborn cases without going under the knife.

 ## Myth #5: "Once You Have It, You'll Always Have Problems"